kevinlekiller/mpv_scripts/autospeed/README.md

 Valid options (and examples):

+    autospeed-xrandr=false
-    autospeed-xrandr=false     true/false - Use xrandr.
+        true/false - Use xrandr.
         Xrandr will be used to change the refresh rate of your monitor based on available refresh rates for the current resolution.
     autospeed-display=HDMI1
-        Tell xrandr to use the specified display when changing the refresh rate, find these using this command: xrandr | grep -Poi '^.+connected' autospeed-exitmode=0x48
+        Tell xrandr to use the specified display when changing the refresh rate, find these using this command: xrandr | grep -Poi '^.+connected' autospeed-exitmode=auto
+        Sets the refresh rate of the monitor when exiting mpv. autospeed-exitmode=auto
+            Sets the monitor refresh rate back to the original refresh rate when mpv started. autospeed-exitmode=false
+            Does not change the monitor refresh rate when exiting mpv.
+            If you do not set autospeed-exitmode then this is the default. autospeed-exitmode=0x123
+            This will set a specified mode when exiting.
-        Revert to this mode when exiting mpv.
-Find using this command: xrandr --verbose For example, "0x48" in the following string is the
+            Find a mode using this command: xrandr --verbose For example, "0x48" in the following string is the
             mode: 1920x1080 (0x48) 148.500MHz +HSync +VSync *current +preferred
+    autospeed-minspeed=0.9
-    autospeed-minspeed=0.9     Number - Minimum allowable speed to play video at.
+        Number - Minimum allowable speed to play video at.
-        Do not change speed setting if the calculated speed is lower than this.
+        Does not change speed setting if the calculated speed is lower than this.
-        This is to prevent the video looking like it is in slow motion. autospeed-maxspeed=1.1     Number - Maximum allowable speed to play video at.
+        This is to prevent the video looking like it is in slow motion. autospeed-maxspeed=1.1
+        Number - Maximum allowable speed to play video at.
-        Do not change speed setting if the calculated speed is higher than this.
+        Does not change speed setting if the calculated speed is higher than this.
-        This is to prevent the video looking like it is in fast forward. autospeed-osd=false        true/false - Enable OSD.
+        This is to prevent the video looking like it is in fast forward. autospeed-osd=false
+        true/false - Enable OSD.
         This enables/disables the other autospeed-osd settings.
+    autospeed-osdtime=10
-    autospeed-osdtime=10       Number     - How many seconds the OSD will be shown.
+        Number - How many seconds the OSD will be shown.
         Self-explanatory.
+    autospeed-osdkey=y
+        This can be a letter or number.
-    autospeed-osdkey=y                    - Key to press to show the OSD.
+        Key to press to show the OSD.
-        Pressing this key will display the autospeed OSD. autospeed-estfps=false     true/false - Calculate/change speed if a video has a variable fps at the cost of higher CPU usage If a video has a variable fps (frames per second), calculate / set the mpv speed based on the current video fps.
+        Pressing this key will display the autospeed OSD. autospeed-estfps=false
+        true/false - Calculate/change speed if a video has a variable fps at the cost of higher CPU usage If a video has a variable fps (frames per second), calculate / set the mpv speed based on the current video fps.
         This option will do nothing for most videos because, because only few videos have variable fps.
         Because the speed calulation must be done every time the video fps changes, this increases CPU load slightly.
-        On my CPU, mpv goes from ~10% to ~16% with this option enabled. autospeed-spause           true/false - Pause video while switching display modes.
+        On my CPU, mpv goes from ~10% to ~16% with this option enabled. autospeed-spause
-                                            This can fix issues with vdpau.
+        true/false - Pause video while switching display modes.
         Before switching the display mode (refresh rate), pause the video, unpause after it is switched.
 This is to fix an issue with vdpau hardware decoding where the video will become corrupted.
 This can be used also if you don't want to miss